jaroszsebastian/soy-wax-candle-manual/README.md

 **4.5 Pour Wax**
 > [!NOTE]
-> If you want to add dye or fragrance, do it at 140°F (60°C) and stirr all the ingredients until they dissolve.
+> If you want to add dye or fragrance, do it at 140°F (60°C) and stir all the ingredients until they dissolve.
 - Pour the wax into the heat-resistant container leaving space at the top.
   - Ensure the wick remains centered.
 > [!WARNING]